vorostamas/smarthome/jinja_helpers/readme.md

-# Jinja Helpers and Sample Scripts to get you started
+# Jinja code to get you started

 ## 1. To see which entities are exposed to your alexa platform, run the following script